QUASA Price Tops $0.0012 on Top Exchanges (QUA)

 QUASA Profile

-QUASA (QUA) is a token.
-It was first traded on October 20th, 2021.
+QUA is a token.
+Its genesis date was October 20th, 2021.
 QUASA’s total supply is 1,018,212,871 tokens and its circulating supply is 117,932,273 tokens.
+QUASA’s official website is quasa.io.
+The Reddit community for QUASA is https://reddit.com/r/quasagroup and the currency’s Github account can be viewed here.
 QUASA’s official Twitter account is @quasagroup.
 QUASA’s official message board is quasa.io/media/category/quasanews.
-The Reddit community for QUASA is https://reddit.com/r/quasagroup and the currency’s Github account can be viewed here.
-QUASA’s official website is quasa.io.

 QUASA Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as QUASA directly using US dollars.
-Investors seeking to trade QUASA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as QUASA directly using U.S. dollars.
+Investors seeking to trade QUASA should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy QUASA using one of the exchanges listed above.

 Receive News & Updates for QUASA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for QUASA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.